Robotic-Neck/robotic_neck_micro_ros/README.md

 - [Documentation](#Documentation)

 ## Description
-El proyecto Robotic Neck focuses on the development of a robotic system that aims to expand the field of vision achievable with a single LIDAR by providing mobility in the pitch and roll axes.
+The Robotic Neck project focuses on the development of a robotic system that aims to expand the field of view achievable with a single LIDAR by providing mobility in the pitch and roll axes through motor control.

-This system is implemented using the Raspberry Pi Pico microcontroller to control and coordinate various functions and tasks related to the different modules within the structure's dynamics.
+This system is implemented using the Raspberry Pi Pico microcontroller to control and coordinate various functions and tasks related to the different modules within the dynamics of the structure.

 ### Diagrams
 #### Low level diagram of the electronic system